 What is the law?

-Do I need a driving license?
+Do I need a driving license or registration?

 Are there any other laws I need to be aware of?

 A law that is enforced around Australia is that it is compulsory to wear a helmet.
 If caught riding without a helmet you may receive a fine.
 If the police officer is also having a really bad day he/she may also fine you for riding on the footpath.
 Shared pathways and cycleways are not classed as ‘footpaths’.
 In most states and territories anyone over the age of 16 can’t ride a pushbike on a footpath that is not specified as a shared pathway for both pedestrians and cyclists.

 You also must have a rear and front light when riding at night.
 Failure to have a functioning light at night, whilst incredibly dangerous and not recommended, can also result in a fine.
 All Vamos Bikes come complete with integrated front and rear lights so you’re always ready to ride night or day.
 In most states and territories ‘night’ is classed as when the street lights are turned on.